elabftw/elabdoc/doc/user-guide.rst

 Furthermore, Resources can be made bookable, see section below.

-Booking resources
+Booking Resources
 =================

-It is possible to use the scheduler (calendar) present on the Team page's first tab to book resources.
+It is possible to use the scheduler (calendar) present on the Team page's first tab to book Resources.

-Making a resource bookable
+Making a Resource bookable
 --------------------------

-In order to book a resource, it needs to be bookable (they are not by default).
-To do that, go to the resource, and click "Modify booking parameters" from the top right menu with three vertical dots:
+In order to book a Resource, it needs to be bookable (they are not by default).
+To do that, go to the Resource, and click "Modify booking parameters" from the top right menu with three vertical dots:

 .. image:: img/modify-booking-menu.png
     :align: center